ShartygeeAnon/WTFullUnitNameConverter/README.md

 Covnverts ambigious vehicle names at distances greater than 1 km to their "shop" names, which are used when viewing tech trees.

+If the project no longer builds after pulling, delete the "packages" folder.

 # Showcase

 ![](./assets/example.jpg)